 The Legacy Fund is administered by the RMC Trustees guided by recommendations from the Legacy Fund Standing Committee (LFSC) for the distribution of grants acquired from the disposition of discontinued or abandoned local church properties and assets as designated by the Trustees for the above stated purpose.
 The Legacy Fund Standing Committee receives grant applications from new and existing churches or, in some circumstances, other groups or committees within the Rocky Mountain Conference, and makes recommendations to the Trustees based on the Committee’s evaluation of the application’s merits.

-The current application window is Feb.
-1 through and including May 1, 2015.
+The current application window now open and will close Sept.
+15, 2015.
 No grants will be approved until after the closing of the window.
-It is our intent to announce grant recipients in June 2015.
+It is our intent to announce grant recipients in mid- to late-November.